 Who created this portal?

-This open access portal of educational resources was created as an international public good by an international collaboration of people who have been working within the WHO Family of International Classifications Network for up to 20 years.
-We have given our time and our personal financial resources to create this prototype Portal, to gauge its usefulness to the wide audience of people interested in the ICF.
+This open access portal of educational resources was created as an international public good by an international collaboration of people who have been working within the WHO Family of International Classifications Network for more than 20 years.
+We have given our time and our personal financial resources to create this Portal.
 For more information see our editorial team (below) and the education providers.

 - conducting an initial fast evaluation of educational resources offered to check relevance